How the daily learning programme works

 Understanding SATs results

 How are SATs marked, when will you see your child’s results and what do the marks mean?
-Moira Holden explains everything you need to know about the Y2 and Y6 SATs results.
+Moira Holden explains everything you need to know about the optional Y2 and compulsory Y6 SATs results.